 It’s also highly possible that you have some serious grammar or spelling mistakes in there.
-Even though you think you are the kind of person who never makes mistakes, sometimes you need to double check or triple check to find the error(s).
+Even though you think you are the kind of person who never makes mistakes, sometimes you need to double and triple-check to find any errors you've made.
 Paying attention to details shouldn’t be taken for granted and since we are all human we are bound to make mistakes.
 So be a professional and go through the text as many times as you have to.
 If you need help, you can go to a career adviser, ask your friends or have a CV writer to do it for you.

 10. Update the education section

 Most of the time, the education section is the shortest one on your CV, but it doesn’t have to be.
 If you are starting out and hoping to land your first job, you will need this to be as complete as possible.
 Complete any qualification or diploma you left unfinished, write down the dates you obtained it, your grades or any other course or module description that show you have studied your subject thoroughly.
 Adding your dissertation or thesis along with a brief explanation is a great idea as well.

 As you move from job to job, the roles you held as a teenager or student have less and less value, especially when they are totally unrelated to the field you are interested today.
 As such, you can remove all of the stuff that have no real value to the job you are applying for.
 If you do this you can make space for the information employers need to see the most.
 Other elements in your personal information such as your age, nationality and home address aren’t important either.

 If you have been a volunteer, don’t forget to mention this on your CV.
 Adding volunteering experience can make you a well-rounded person and employers want to hire people who take on the initiative and aren’t afraid to go the extra mile.
 Your hobbies and interests can go in there as well if you don’t have much experience in the field.
 These can give employers an insight into your personality, getting a sense of who you are.

 13. Refresh your online profile